Waukesha County Medical Examiner's Office: Reportable Deaths

 - Deaths while in the custody of a law enforcement agency, state or federal department of corrections, or involving actions of a law enforcement officer

-Our office also receives reports in other circumstances
+Our office also receives reports under circumstances not listed in WI 979.01

 - Emergency room deaths